-You can trust CU Denver to provide an education that will prepare you for excellence in your career.
-We have a name that is recognized for preparing leaders of excellence who value diversity and inclusion.
+You can trust CU Denver to provide an education that will prepare you for your career.
+We are committed to graduating the most qualified literacy professionals.
 Additionally, CU Denver’s School of Education and Human Development is counted among U.S. News & World Report’s “Best Graduate Schools,” making us one of the top education schools in the country.

 Faculty at CU Denver match your passion for education and believe in giving all students equal access to an excellent education.
 Engaged in literacy education at the local, state, national and international levels, these professionals bring with them a wide breadth of experience.
 Additionally, our faculty network and collaborate with local district leaders to ensure you are prepared for the current challenges that schools and districts face.